 - Brush the teat against their lips and when they open their mouth wide with their tongue down, help them draw in the teat.

 - You will see bubbles form in the bottle as your baby feeds.
 If you can’t see any bubbles, break the suction between their tongue and the teat from time to time by moving the teat slightly to the side of their mouth.
 You should then see bubbles rushing back up into the remaining milk.

 - Interrupting the feed from time to time also gives your baby a chance to register how ‘full’ (satisfied) they are and control their intake.

 We also came across this wonderful “Guide to bottle feeding” leaflet with information from UNICEF that gives information on:

 - How often should I feed my baby?

 - How will I know if my baby is hungry?

 - How do I know if my baby is getting enough infant formula?

-Disclaimer: This post is based on personal experience and personal brand preference of the content author and has in no way been paid for or sponsored.
-BabyYumYum reserves the right to its opinions and fully supports the notion of promotion that breast is best in line with the World Health Organisation (WHO) infant feeding guidelines http://www.who.int/topics/infant_nutrition/en/ Breast milk is the best food for infants.
+Disclaimer: This post has not been sponsored.
+BabyYumYum reserves the right to its opinions and fully supports the notion of promotion that breast is best in line with the World Health Organisation (WHO) infant feeding guidelines.
+Breast milk is the best food for infants.
 Good maternal nutrition is essential to prepare and maintain breastfeeding.
-If breastfeeding is not applied, an infant formula may be used according to health professionals’ advice.
+If breastfeeding is not applied, an infant formula may be used according to the advice of healthcare professionals.
 Preparation and storage of any infant formula should be performed as directed on the tin in order not to pose any health hazards.